Generate Tests with SmartBear AI

 ![]() |

-You can then review and edit the generated test case in the ReadyAPI UI, or run it using the GUI, TestRunner, or TestEngine, depending on your testing workflow.
+After the test case is generated, you can review and edit it in the ReadyAPI UI, or run it using the GUI, TestRunner, or TestEngine, depending on your testing workflow.

 Review and resolve validation errors